-Sudden cardiac arrest differs from a heart attack, when blood flow to a part of the heart is blocked.
-However, a heart attack can sometimes trigger an electrical disturbance that leads to sudden cardiac arrest.
+Sudden cardiac arrest isn't the same as a heart attack.
+A heart attack happens when blood flow to a part of the heart is blocked.
+Sudden cardiac arrest is not due to a blockage.
+However, a heart attack can cause a change in the heart's electrical activity that leads to sudden cardiac arrest.

-- Sudden collapse
+- Sudden collapse.

-- No pulse
+- No pulse.

-- No breathing
+- No breathing.

-- Loss of consciousness
+- Loss of consciousness.

-- Chest discomfort
+- Chest discomfort.

-- Shortness of breath
+- Shortness of breath.

 But sudden cardiac arrest often occurs with no warning.